-3.2.2.d Accountability and transpa 3.2.2.d Accountability and transparency of management system and decision making process 60 Guidepost 80 Guidepost 100 Guidepost Some information on the fishery's performance and management action is generally available on request to stakeholders Information on the fishery's performance and management action is available on request, and explanations are provided for any actions or lack of action associated with findings and relevant recommendations emerging from research, monitoring evaluation and review activity.
+3.2.2.d Accountability and transparency of management system and decision making process 60 Guidepost 80 Guidepost 100 Guidepost Some information on the fishery's performance and management action is generally available on request to stakeholders Information on the fishery's performance and management action is available on request, and explanations are provided for any actions or lack of action associated with findings and relevant recommendations emerging from research, monitoring evaluation and review activity.
 Formal reporting to all interested stakeholders provides comprehensive information on the fishery's performance and management actions and describes how the management system responded to findings and relevant recommendations emerging from research, monitoring, evaluation and review activity.